hugorodrigues/smart-function/README.md

 - **Interpolate:** Receive one value and return another (e.g.: receive a ID and return the entire table record)

 ## Motivation
-I'm tired of having to manually validate, normalize and (sometimes) manipulate/interpolate data before actually start coding.
+I'm tired of having to manually validate, normalize and (sometimes) manipulate/interpolate function parameters before actually start coding.
-Also, when doing code reviews, the worst part (and prone to security vulnerabilities) is to check if all params are being fully validated and sanitized.
+Also, when doing code reviews, the worst part (and prone to security vulnerabilities) is to check if all parameters are being fully validated and sanitized.

 I also need a way to centralize and unit-test all this validations, normalizations and interpolations types.